bitcoin-api/bitcoin-api/README.md

                 be deducted from the amount

             enviroWithdrawAmount is optional
-                This is an option that can be used to allow users to contribute Bitcoin to the environment🌲🌎!
                 The contribution is added to the withdraw fee.
+                This is an option that is used to allow users to contribute Bitcoin to the environment🌲🌎!
     */
 })();
 ```